edwah2004/Cricket-Analysis/README.md

 Please don't share this software without my persmission as this violates the terms of the GNU Affero General Public License which this software is licensed with.

-If you wish to share this software, please email me at harveyedwards@aol.com
+If you wish to share this software, or need help with its use, please email me at harveyedwards@aol.com